odicforcesounds/The-Challenge/docs/README.md

 [Hacking - Into the Error Festival Patch](https://odicforcesounds.bandcamp.com/track/hacking-into-the-error-festival-patch)

-- Click [here](./plan/Questions.md) Monkey can think about more questions: lets chat?
+- Click [here](./plan/Questions.md) Monkey can think about more questions.
 - Click [here](./plan/psudoCode.md) Monkey like simplicity!

 ## Rules to organize EVERYTHING
 1. Monkey need to organize all text and mix them together to a better sense of interpretation to each reader / listener / visitor..
-2. If Domain is pointing to wiki, Monkey should create more
+2. If subdomain is pointing to wiki, Monkey should create more
     - [app.odicforcesonds.com](https://github.com/odicforcesounds/World-Cleaner) (with **World Cleaner Challenge**)
         - Language Versions:
             - [English Version](./en/README.md) Monkey is not English